What is Lymphedema?

 Numbness, tingling or puffiness in a limb, with slight discomfort and heaviness.
 No visible changes to the arm, hand, or upper body.
-You can have stage 0 lymphedema for months or years before obvious symptoms develop.
+You can have stage 0 for months or years before obvious symptoms develop.

 Stage 1 (mild):

 A small, temporary dent (or pit) forms when you press the skin.
-This early-stage lymphedema is considered reversible with treatment because the skin and tissues haven’t been permanently damaged.
+This early-stage is considered reversible with treatment because the skin and tissues haven’t been permanently damaged.
 You will experience mild swelling in this stage, but elevating your limb may reduce swelling.

 Stage 2 (moderate):

 Not defined by size, but rather by the consistency of the tissue.
 This stage is primarily identified by tissue proliferation with subsequent thickening and hardening of the soft tissues.
 The affected area is even more swollen.
 Elevating your limb does not reduce swelling/edema, and pressing on the skin does not leave a pit.
-Stage 2 lymphedema can be managed with treatment, but any tissue damage can’t be reversed.
+Stage 2 can be managed with treatment, but any tissue damage can’t be reversed.

 Stage 3 (severe):

 The affected limb or area of the body becomes very large and misshapen, and the skin takes on a leathery, wrinkled appearance.
-Left untreated, lymphedema can lead to a decrease or loss of functioning of the affected extremity, skin breakdown and sometimes irreversible complications.
+Left untreated, it can lead to a decrease or loss of functioning of the affected extremity, skin breakdown and sometimes irreversible complications.